Automated deployment using GitHub actions for your DNN Extensions

 Details

-Now let’s get into the details on how to setup your own DNN Extensions to use GitHub Actions for automating their deployment.
+Now let’s get into the details on how to set up your own DNN Extensions to use GitHub Actions for automating their deployment.

 PolyDeploy